 Parameter Description SSID Select the SSID from the drop-down list menu to view client information connected to it.
 MAC Address It specifies the physical address of the wireless client.
 IP Address It specifies the IP address of the wireless client.
-Client Type It specifies the operating system of the client. □ TIP The AP identities the client type only when both the two conditions are met: • The Identify Client Type function is enabled (To enable it, navigate to Wireless > Advanced Settings). • The client connected to the AP has accessed an http:// URL.
-Otherwise, is displayed.
 Connection Duration It specifies the duration of a connection between a wireless client and a wireless network with a specified SSID.
 Transmit Rate It specifies the real time traffic the client has transmitted.
+Receive Rate It specifies the real time traffic the client has received.